fedi-e2ee/public-key-directory-specification/Specification.md

 After validating that the Protocol Message originated from the expected Fediverse Server, the specific rules for validating an `RevokeAuxData` message are as follows:

-1. If `symmetric-keys.actor` is provided, decrypt `message.actor` to obtain the Actor ID.
+1. Using `symmetric-keys.actor, decrypt `message.actor` to obtain the Actor ID.
 If the decryption fails, return an error status.
 2. If `symmetric-keys.aux-data` is provided, decrypt `message.aux-data`.
 If the decryption fails, return an error status.
+If a plaintext `message.aux-data` is provided without a symmetric key, abort.
 3. If `message.aux-id` is provided, proceed to step 5.
 4. Otherwise, if `message.aux-data` is provided, recalculate the expected `aux-id`, then proceed to step 5.
 5. If there is no existing Auxiliary Data with a matching `aux-id` (whether provided or calculated), abort.